Garden Tips

 Giving your pile sufficient oxygen and water are vital to keeping your pile heating up and decomposing the raw materials.
 A pile that is healthy will not smell.
 Turn your pile with a garden fork often if you want to speed things up.
 Shredding, chopping or grinding your raw material will also help make finished compost faster.
 Also keep the pile moist but not soggy.

-Don’t use your compost too soon.
+Don't use your compost too soon.
 One year I was too anxious and thought I would just let it finish decomposing on the flowerbed.
 WRONG!
 I had vegetable volunteers (from kitchen scraps) all over my flowerbed, which in this case became weeds to me.
 I just created more work for myself.
 Finished compost will be all crumbly and fine textured.
-It won’t have chunks of things except maybe some sticks that can be easily removed.
+It won't have chunks of things except maybe some sticks that can be easily removed.
 Personally, I don't like sticks in my compost pile but somehow they seem to sneak in.
 They do have a benefit; they create air pockets.
-Air is very important to speed along decomposing of the materials.
+Oxygen is very important to speed along decomposing of the materials.

 Mulch - Mulching should also be on the list of must dos.
 Mulching your gardens has many benefits.